September 10 is World Suicide Prevention Day. Suicide Prevention Week is the Sunday – Saturday surrounding it.

-I set my face and headed in a new direction toward deeper darkness that looked like light, steps more confident than they’d been in a long time.
+I had set my face and headed in a new direction toward deeper darkness that looked like light, steps more confident than they’d been in a long time.

 The impact shook me to the core.
 Knocked me flat on my back, unable to catch my breath.
 Like walking full-force into a glass door.
 I couldn’t see it until I felt it.
 Hard.
 Immovable.

 Truth is funny that way.
 Even when you can’t believe it, it’s still true.

 I ran so hard into the wall I lost my grip on my confidence in my chosen path.
 God snatched it as it flew through the air, threw it to the ground beside me, and stomped on it.
 My deepest desire… He. crushed. it.

 No matter what I did, I could not stop being me.

 For a rational Christian, the Truth of eternity is a beautiful blessing.
 Life on this earth is temporary.
 Eternity is… eternal.
 I thought I was rational, but thinking hell is preferable to life, that’s not the sanest belief.
 I’d made my peace with impending never-ending suffering.
 What I hadn’t considered was that in order to suffer forever, I’d have to be.

 Ending my physical life would not end me.

 In The Weight of Glory, C.S.
 Lewis, in a less fatalistic frame of mind than mine, put it this way…